OFFICE OF THE SELECTBOARD

 CHANGES AND ADDITIONS TO THE AGENDA

-New Business: Move bid opening for the bridge repair to the beginning
+New Business: Move bid opening for the bridge repair to the beginning.

 NEW BUSINESS

-- Neil H. Daniels, Inc. (DBA Renaud Brothers), Ascutney, VT; Estimated project timing: September 1, 2026 to October 1, 2026
+- Neil H. Daniels, Inc. (aka Renaud Brothers), Ascutney, VT; Estimated project timing: September 1, 2026 to October 1, 2026.
+Total bid amount $72,850

-Christofferson made a motion to accept the bid from Neil H. Daniels for $72,850; for work on the route 112 bridge with dates from September 1, 2026 to on or about October 1, 2026.
+Christofferson made a motion to accept the bid from Neil H. Daniels for $72,850; for work on the Route 112 bridge with dates from September 1, 2026 to on or about October 1, 2026.
 Marchegiani seconded.
 Motion carried 4-0.

 Bid Opening: Truck #1 Replacement